ipld/ipld/specs/codecs/dag-cbor/spec.md

 ### JavaScript

+JavaScript users are encouraged to use **[@ipld/dag-cbor]** for DAG-CBOR encoding and decoding.

 **[@ipld/dag-cbor]**, for use with [multiformats] adheres to this specification, with the following caveats:
- * Strictness is not enforced on decode; as per the items listed above in [#decode-strictness](Decode strictness).
+ * Some strictness is enforced on decode; integer encodings and lengths (major types 2 through 5) must be as short as possible and tag `42` may only be represented as `0xd82a`.
+However, map key ordering and float encoding sizes are not enforced.
  * [`BigInt`] is accepted along with `Number` for encode, but the smallest-possible rule is followed when encoding.
 When decoding integers outside of the JavaScript "safe integer" range, a [`BigInt`] will be used.

 The legacy **[ipld-dag-cbor]** implementation adheres to this specification, with the following caveats:

- * Strictness is not enforced on decode; blocks encoded that do not follow the strictness rules are not rejected.
+ * Strictness is not enforced on decode; as per the items listed above in [#decode-strictness](Decode strictness).
  * Floating point values are encoded as their smallest form rather than always 64-bit.
  * Many additional object types outside of the Data Model are currently accepted for decode and encode, including `undefined`.
  * [IEEE 754] special values `NaN`, `Infinity` and `-Infinity` are accepted for decode and encode.